 We’re excited to share that the Nebraska State Patrol and the Nebraska Department of Transportation have created a School Bus Stop Arm Awareness video to help raise public awareness.
 Please help us spread the word by sharing this video. https://tinyurl.com/yp6a685z

-24 days ago, Gretna Public School District
+about 1 month ago, Gretna Public School District

 Mrs. Diamond's class held their Starbooks Cafe writing celebration.
 They shared their completed fairy tales with family!